The commonsense understanding of Consent

 While we have seen lots of conversation in recent years about the importance of consent, there has been hardly any empirical work examining what people think consent is.
 It turns out that this is not a straightforward question.
 Consent is a subject that presents endless puzzles and difficulties.
 Coming up with a coherent and morally sound theory of consent has proven elusive for philosophers and jurists alike.

 Under most prevailing accounts, consent is normatively significant because it constitutes an expression of autonomous will.
 Consent is rendered invalid (vitiated) if factors are present that compromise autonomous decision-making, such as coercion (undermining freedom), incapacity (undermining competence), or deception (undermining knowledge).
 In an Article forthcoming in the Yale Law Journal, I examine whether laypeople judge coercion, incapacity, and deception as undermining consent.
-I find that people largely see coercion and incapacity as vitiating consent, but they feel differently about deception.
+I find that people largely see coercion and incapacity as consent-defeating, but they feel differently about deception.
 A substantial proportion of survey respondents believe that morally valid consent can be granted despite the presence of significant and wrongful deception.
 Their intuitive judgments thus defy the prevailing legal and philosophical understandings of consent.

 How do we judge the voluntariness of consent?